quantcast/android-measurement/README.md

 ##### Secure Data Uploads #####

 The Quantcast Android SDK can support secure data uploads using SSL/TLS.
-In order to enable using secure data uploads you must make the following call:
+In order to enable secure data uploads you must make the following call:

 ```java
 QuantcastClient.setUsingSecureConnections(true);